 How to Look After Your Garden Birds Through the Cold Months

+A guide on looking after the birds during the cold months.
 As winter approaches, the climate becomes harsher.
 Luckily, we have wooly jumpers and electric blankets to keep us warm.
 Unfortunately, our British garden birds don’t have the same luxury and the change in climate can have a huge effect on wildlife, especially our feathered friends.